amit-chopra/melanoma_detection/README.md

 2. Dataset Creation: train & validation dataset from train directory with a batch size of 32, image resized to 180*180.
 3. Dataset visualisation
 4. Define CNN architecture, model Building & training by rescaling images to normalize pixel values between (0,1).
 5. Data Augmentation to resolve overfitting
 6. Handling class imbalances: Rectify class imbalances present in the training dataset with Augmentor library.

+### Conclusion:

+The initial model overfit on training data.
+Model performace was improved through dropout, data augmentation and addressing class imbalance.
+Batch normalization was also tried but dropped in the second version of the model that was created to improve overall model accuracy.
+This final version of the model shows reduced divergence between training and validation set